 - 2. State: The official IHSA score sheet will be used for the scoring of all competitive cheerleading routines.
 The total accumulative point value of the officials score sheets will be averaged.
 There shall be five (5) IHSA hired panel officials for the State competition.
 There shall be one (1) head official for Sate.
-There shall be three (3) technical officials for State. - 3.
-Deductions/Penalties shall be subtracted from the total accumulative point value average. - C. Team Ties: Ties affecting advancement from preliminaries to finals: At all competitions, teams tied for a position which qualifies for advancement from preliminaries to finals shall be advanced without the tie being broken. - D. Coaching: At the Sectional and State Series, eligible high school coaches shall follow this procedure: - 1.
+There shall be three (3) technical officials for State. - When five panel officials are used at the State Final, the high and low scores will be dropped.
+The remaining scores are averaged. - 4.
+For both the Sectional and the State Final, Deductions/Penalties shall be subtracted from the total accumulative point value average. - C. Team Ties: Ties affecting advancement from preliminaries to finals: At all competitions, teams tied for a position which qualifies for advancement from preliminaries to finals shall be advanced without the tie being broken. - D. Coaching: At the Sectional and State Series, eligible high school coaches shall follow this procedure: - 1.
 A maximum of four (4) competitive cheerleading coaches shall be allowed to coach on the competition floor.
 Only coaches whose names appear on the List of Participants will be allowed to coach unless written notification from the school's Principal verifies the eligibility of a coach.
-Schools may only submit the names of those coaches who are in compliance with IHSA By-law 2.070. - Eligible coaches shall receive four (4) coaching passes in their team packet for the State Final. - The eligible coaches shall wear the coaching pass on the outside of his/her clothes while coaching. - 4.
+Schools may only submit the names of those coaches who are in compliance with IHSA By-law 2.070. - Eligible coaches shall receive four (4) coaching passes in their team packet for the State Final. - 3.
+The eligible coaches shall wear the coaching pass on the outside of his/her clothes while coaching. - 4.
 Only coaches wearing this pass will be allowed into designated areas to coach. - 5.
 Violation of ineligible coaching or being inappropriately involved with a competing high school athlete during a Sectional or State competition may be considered gross misconduct, and could result in penalty deductions to dismissal from coaching at the event. - 6.
-Coaches may not use electronic communication/coaching devices (i.e., cellular phones, laptops, palm pilot, video cameras, etc.) once they have checked into the competition warm up areas and while in the credentialed areas of the competition. - 7.
 Coaches should remain in the designated areas at all times during warm-ups and competition and not disrupt the competition.
 Coaching should be limited to words of help and encouragement, and the ethics of good sportsmanship must be observed.